We are a 46-year-old organization that supports an adoption community by:

 - Developing training materials for adoption professionals

-- LGBTQ community outreach
+- Working with the LGBTQ community

 When we opened our doors in 1972, we didn’t know whether anyone would want to adopt a child who was 11 years old or brothers and sisters who were siblings and wanted to stay together.
 Would anyone consider a child who was blind or who had Down syndrome?